lxc/incus/doc/debugging.md

-# How to debug LXD
+# How to debug Incus

 For information on debugging instance issues, see {ref}`instances-troubleshoot`.